 Mother's Day: Meaning, History and Tradition of Mother's Day Flowers.

 Mom, Mum, Mummy, Mother!
 Where are my shoes?
 Where are my books?
 Where am I?
 Come pick me up!
 The Mother is the beacon, the memory, the culture, and the pillar of safety and love in any form the family unit takes.
-From the labour of giving birth, to the countless, never ending and unspoken sacrifices, there is nothing more sacred than a Mother's patient love.
+From the labor of giving birth, to the countless, never ending and unspoken sacrifices, there is nothing more sacred than a Mother's patient love.
 As we grow older, she is often the only one who still sees us as innocent.
 Bless all the women who work so hard to earn this often underappreciated title.

 All that I am, or hope to be, I owe to my angel mother.